How to Negotiate Your Salary: 10 Tips to Earn More

 Here are some key points to keep in mind as you are creating your pitch:

 • Make a one-page brag sheet that highlights your concrete achievements, skill sets, and qualifications.
 One of the best ways to convince your employer that you’re worth more is by focusing on what you have to offer.
-By listing out your key achievements and qualifications at either your current or a previous job, you can effectively highlight the value you bring to the company – and what you’re worth.
+By listing your key achievements and qualifications at either your current or a previous job, you can effectively highlight the value you bring to the company—and what you’re worth.

 • Highlight the pain points that you are uniquely positioned to solve for your employer.
-At the end of the day, your employer is simply looking for someone to fix their problems, so by outlining their pain points and the ways you will solve them, you can simultaneously demonstrate both the value you add and your understanding of the role.
+Your employer is simply looking for someone to fix their problems, so by outlining their pain points and how you will solve them, you can simultaneously demonstrate both the value you add and your understanding of the role.

 4. Set a strategic date and time.

-Once you have everything laid out, you can schedule a time to talk with your hiring manager or employer.
+Once everything is laid out, you can schedule a time to talk with your hiring manager or employer.
 The most strategic time to schedule your negotiation will depend largely on whether you are being offered a new job or asking for a raise in your current role.

 New job offers

-If you were just offered a job, then you should schedule a time to talk only after you have received and evaluated your compensation package.
+If you were just offered a job, you should schedule a time to talk only after receiving and evaluating your compensation package.

 Typically, potential employers will give you a deadline to get back to them about the position.
-It is during this short period that you have the most leverage because the business has already expressed interest and invested resources in you.
+During this short period, you have the most leverage because the business has already expressed interest and invested resources in you.
 As a result, you should take some time to review the job offer and then reach out to them several days before the deadline to discuss your desired salary.

 In your message to them, be clear that you are interested in the position but that you would like to discuss your salary and benefits.
 This will give them time to prepare for the discussion and possibly put together another package that is more attractive to you.